Care For Your Everyday Health Needs

-Care For Your Everyday Health NeedsThere are now 42 Primary Care Networks operating throughout Alberta with more than 3,800 family physicians, and more than 1,100 other health practitioners.
+There are 41 Primary Care Networks operating throughout Alberta, 3.2 million patients informally enrolled, over 3,800 family physicians, and more than 1,400 other health practitioners in both rural and urban areas, from Lethbridge to Fort McMurray, Banff to Lloydminster and Calgary to Edmonton.
 Primary Care Networks are created through an agreement between physicians and Alberta Health Services.
 These PCNs bring local physicians and other health care professionals together to provide comprehensive patient care to Albertans, through solutions to meet the needs of the local community and their health issues.

 - health care or wellness advice and programs

 - treatment of a health issue or injury

 - to diagnose and manage a health condition

 Primary health care includes all the services in your community that support the day-to-day health needs of you and your family through every stage of life.
 Those services may include: